tasbeehismail/Geometric-Shapes/README.md

-This is a GUI-based project that used the Java fx module and object-oriented programming concepts to make a Geometric Calculator project to calculate geometric shapes' circumference, area, and volume.
+This is a GUI based project that used the Java-fx module and OOP concepts to make a Geometric Calculator project to calculate circumference, area, and volume.